• Ashland is named as America’s best small town

 • Southern Oregon’s cultural center hosts festivals all year long

-There are numerous hot and mineral springs in the Ashland and its vicinity.
-By the late 1800s and the early 1900s, the city had a plan to develop Ashland into a mineral springs resort like Carlsbad or Baden-Baden.
+Ashland is also renowned for its abundance of hot and mineral springs, which have drawn visitors for centuries.
+By the late 1800s and early 1900s, the city aimed to develop into a mineral springs resort akin to Carlsbad or Baden-Baden, capitalizing on its natural resources.

-Before the arrival of settlers in the 19th century, the area was home to the Shasta people.
-The enactment of the Donation Land Act in 1850 designating land free of charge brought white settlers into the area, resulting in frequent conflicts and violent clashes with the native people.
+Before settlers arrived in the 19th century, the area was home to the Shasta people.
+However, the enactment of the Donation Land Act of 1850, which offered land free of charge to settlers, brought white settlers into the area.
+This migration caused frequent conflicts and violent clashes with the native population.

 Find Places to Stay